 Secret # 3 (PRICE)

 Make sure though that the previous owner has taken good care of the boots before you’ve bought them.
-So they would still be shiny without any cracks or obvious defects.
+They should still be shiny without any cracks or obvious defects.
 You can usually find these on Amazon.

 What I would do first is go to my local tack store, try on the boots that I’m interested in until I find exactly the kind that I like and my size.
 Then I’d go online and try and find a used pair as close as possible on Amazon.